Professor of Social Work

 “Function versus Cause: Moving beyond Debate,” Praxis, Fall 2006, 6, 44-49.

 “A Retreat for Families of Recently Diagnosed Children with Cancer,” Cancer Practice, March/April, 1997.

-The Chrysalis Award, given to me by the Ryan’s Place Board of Directors.
+The Chrysalis Award, awarded by the Ryan’s Place Board of Directors.

-Arthur J. Schmitt Dissertation Fellowship, Loyola University Chicago, to support my dissertation research (assessing grief centers’ outreach efforts to ethno-racial minority groups).
+Arthur J. Schmitt Dissertation Fellowship, Loyola University Chicago, to support my dissertation research (assessing grief centers’ outreach efforts to ethnic and racial minority groups).